Szalma369/cubix_de/README.md

 - Web Scraping: A web scraping script collects community area names from Wikipedia, replacing the numeric IDs provided in the original dataset.
 - Dimension Tables: Separate dimension tables are created for dates, payment types and companies to normalize the data and improve query performance.

+Consider below charts as results of the EDA: